MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/analysis_modules.rst

 As a special case, serial execution is handled by the default  ``backend='serial'``, i.e., by default, none of the analysis tools run in parallel and one has to explicitly request parallel execution.
-Without any additionally installed dependencies, only one parallel backend is supported -- the Python :mod:`multiprocessing` (which is available in the Python standar library), that processes each slice of a trajectory by running a separate *process* on a different core of a multi-core CPU.
+Without any additionally installed dependencies, only one parallel backend is supported -- Python :mod:`multiprocessing` (which is available in the Python standard library), which processes each slice of a trajectory by running a separate *process* on a different core of a multi-core CPU.

 .. _dask: https://dask.org/